c3lang/c3-web/src/content/docs/Language Overview/types.md

 Vectors use `[<size>]` after the type, e.g. `float[<3>]`, with the restriction that vectors may only form out of integers, floats and booleans.
 Similar to arrays, wildcard can be used to infer the size of a vector: `int[<*>] a = { 1, 2 }`.

+### Array and vector type properties

+Array and vector types also support:

+1. `inner` Returning the type of each element.
+2. `len` Gives the length of the type.

 ## Types created using `alias`

 ### "typedef"